Accommodation in London

 Private renting

-This is where you either live on your own, or with a group of other people, in a property rented from a landlord or estate agent.
-This is the most common housing option, and often the best when considering cost and availability.
+This is where you either live on your own or with a group of other people in a property rented from a landlord or estate agent.
+It is the most common housing option and often the best when considering cost and availability.

-You will pay a deposit and rent directly to your landlord, however, you will need to pay your bills (water, gas, electricity, internet) separately.
+You will pay a deposit and rent directly to your landlord.
+However, you must pay your bills (water, gas, electricity, internet) separately.

 Where to look